AustenLamacraft/academic-kickstart/content/courses/tqm/jellium/index.md

 ### Wick's Theorem

-Let's see how this works by considering the lowest order term when $H_\text{int}$ is given by \eqref{jelliumH}.
+Let's see how this works by considering the lowest order term when $H_\text{int}$ is given by $\eqref{jelliumH}$.
 In this case we just have to compute the thermal average of $H_\text{int}$: the time dependence vanishes by virtue of the cyclic property of the trace.
 Writing out the perturbation in terms of the Fourier modes gives

 $$
 H_\text{int}  = \frac{1}{2V} \sum_{\bk_1+\bk_2=\bk_3+\bk_4} U_{\bk_1-\bk_4} :(\adop_{\bk_1}\aop_{\bk_4}-nV\delta_{\bk_1,\bk_4})(\adop_{\bk_2}\aop_{\bk_3}-nV\delta_{\bk_2,\bk_3}):,